Get an Appointment with a Lawyer Now

 • a changeover, where a supervisor ensures a child is “handed over” and “handed back” safely.
 This may be necessary where there is a high level of conflict between parents, and can ensure parents do not need to see or speak to each other.

 The role of a supervisor is to facilitate a changeover, then observe and take notes on interactions.
-The supervisor does not make suggestions, or offer direct support, or intervene unless the parent does something contrary to welfare of the child.
+The supervisor does not make suggestions, offer direct support, or intervene unless the parent does something contrary to welfare of the child.

-When required, a supervisor can provide a report to the court on interactions.
-Such reports provide independent evidence to the court to help it determine whether supervised visits should continue.
+When required, a supervisor can provide a report to the Court on interactions.
+Such reports provide independent evidence to the Court to help it determine whether supervised visits should continue.

 Duration of supervised visits

-Supervised visits are designed to be temporary arrangement.
+Supervised visits are designed to be temporary arrangements.
 A parent may need to complete anger management classes, or attend counselling for a set period before unsupervised visitation will be considered.
 In some cases, however, supervised contact will be ordered indefinitely or on a final basis (until the child is 18).

-Where no end time is specified, a contact parent can apply to the court for an order to be varied.
+Where no end time is specified, a contact parent can apply to the Court for an order to be varied.
 An order can also be varied on recommendation from a contact centre, and the parents agree to the variation.
-This requires an application to the court for a consent order to be made.
-A return to court will also be necessary if a court order expires or if a contact centre cannot continue to provide its service.
+This requires an application to the Court for a consent order to be made.
+A return to Court will also be necessary if a Court order expires or if a contact centre cannot continue to provide its service.

 Fees